Art Institute of Colorado

-The Art Institute of Colorado was a for-profit art and culinary school in Denver, Colorado.
+The Art Institute of Colorado was a for-profit art and culinary school in Denver, Colorado., United States.
 It briefly operated as a non-profit institution before it closed in 2018.
 The school was one of a number of Art Institutes, a franchise of for-profit art colleges with many branches in North America, owned and operated by Education Management Corporation.
 EDMC owned the college from 1975 until 2017, when, facing significant financial problems and declining enrollment, the company sold the Art Institute of Colorado, along with 30 other Art Institute schools, to Dream Center Education, a Los Angeles–based Pentecostal organization.
 Dream Center permanently closed 18 Art Institute schools, including the Art Institute of Colorado, at the end of 2018.

 History

 The school was established in 1952 and founded as a private college for arts and crafts.
 In 1956 John Jellico, a former Assistant Director of the Art Institute of Pittsburgh, joined the staff and introduced the Commercial Arts program.
 In 1960, he took over management of the school.

 In 1975, Education Management Corporation (EDMC) of Pittsburgh bought out the school and became a branch of the Art Institute System of Schools.
 A year later Interior Design and a Photography program were added.
 In 1977 the school moved from 16 West 13th Avenue to 200 East 9th Avenue in Denver where the administrative office were on the first floor with photography labs located in the basement level.
 The campus included the building at 300 E. 9th Ave which housed classrooms including the Industrial Design labs.
-A building south of 300 E. 9th, 838 N. Grant St., housed additional computer labs for graphic design and 3d animation.
+A building south of 300 E. 9th, 838 N. Grant St., housed additional computer labs for graphic design and 3D animation.

-A short lived program was the Music and Video Business program.
-It was started in 1987 and the first graduating class was in 1989.
+A short-lived program was the Music and Video Business program.
+It was started in 1987, and the first graduating class was in 1989.
 Some of the campuses later continued to offer a video production program.
 In 2013, the Web Design & Interactive Media and Graphic Design programs at both the Associates and Bachelors level were merged into the Graphic & Web Design program.